RobG66/Gamelist-Manager/README.md

 Donations: https://paypal.me/RGanshorn?country.x=CA&locale.x=en_US

+February 28th, 2025.
+Gamelist Manager 7.7 is getting close to release, perhaps this weekend if all my testing goes ok.
+Bug fixes, improvements, it will be worth the wait!

 February 23rd, 2025.
 Emumovies scraping is now fixed.
 It was a combination of a few things...
 A typo, a missing bearer token in post and urlEncoding being needed for some filenames.
 I'm fixing a few other minor bugs and implementing a few requests.
 I think I might add separate regional settings for media and metadata (ScreenScraper).
 Sometime next week I hope to have a new version posted.
 Let me know what you think, find me on discord on the Retrobat and Batocera servers under the name RobG66.